 If any of the stream identities included in the groupse property does not exist in the termination.

 If the stragg property is set without a value in the groupse property indicating the semantic associated with the aggregation stream, i.e. a value in the groupse property with the same streamID list as in the aggregation.

+If the strdeagg property is set without a value in the groupse property indicating the semantic associated with the aggregation stream, i.e. a value in the groupse property with the same streamID list as in the aggregation.

 Depending on the grouping semantics if there is a mismatch between the mgroup/groupse property and the Local or Remote Descriptor.